02 Aug Effective Road Safety Campaign using the Shame Appeal

 The driver smirks and squeezes the steering wheel and the lights change to green.
 You can see the opportunity on his face.
 This is his moment to demonstrate prowess.
 He rocks his head and body back and forward, lunging his tongue from his mouth and smoking his tyres, all symbolising sexual energy, and takes off in a cloud of smoke which wafts over the young women.
 Satisfied with his performance, he smiles.
 The girls exchange disapproving glances, then half-smiles as they share the pinkie symbol.

-A professional woman in high heels and a white shirt embarks on a pedestrian crossing but must step back to allow a young male driver enforced right of way.
-His smirks, enjoying his sense of control and power but avoids any eye-contact with her.
+A professional woman in high heels and a white shirt embarks on a pedestrian crossing but must step back to allow a young male driver to enforce the right of way.
+His smirks, enjoying his sense of control and power but avoids any eye contact with her.
 Her response is not anger, but an exasperated look of tiresome irritation.
 She has clearly seen this many times before.
 The incident is witnessed by a senior female at a bus seat.
 Nor does she express any anger or irritation, but shares a distinctively blank look of disapproval.
 It’s nothing new to her – she has probably been seeing this for decades.
 It is she who shows the pinkie in response.

 As referents, these two groups most likely do not constitute significant referents to the target.
-As Brennan and Binney (2010) find in their research about shame, fear and guilt appeals in social marketing, “only if I admired their opinions and if it was somebody I have a high regard for would I care” (spoken by Female, 75+).
+As Brennan and Binney (2010) find in their research about shame, fear and guilt appeals in social marketing, “only if I admired their opinions and if it was somebody I have high regard for would I care” (spoken by Female, 75+).

 However, the purpose of this scene is to universalise the normative belief about this kind of behaviour.
 The message is clear.
 It isn’t just a certain age group, everyone will see you as a loser.